 Tempura Makino is not a halal-certified eatery.

 Perennial favourite Din Tai Fung still sees queues today at many of their outlets, spread over the island.
-Their Steamed Shrimp & Pork Dumplings (from $14.80++) are little soupy packages stuffed with tasty pork and minced shrimps, while the Fried Rice with Pork Chop ($14.30++) has spawned many imitations.
+Their Steamed Pork Xiao Long Bao (from $9.30++) are little soupy packages stuffed with tasty pork, while the Fried Rice with Pork Chop & Eggs ($14.30++) is so popular that it has spawned many imitations.

 Website